jeongwonkwak/Speech-To-Code-Project/README.md

 # Speech-Text-Project
- This project aims to create a translation model that converts "speech" into "code" using text-mining and speech-recognition.
+ This project aims to create a translation model that converts `speech` into `code` using text-mining and speech-recognition.

 ---
 ## Project (2020.02 ~ )